waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Tool Development Notes

 ## A. Tool Notes
-## B. Tool Repair Priority
+## B. Tool Status
-- **gem_pathfinder_v2:** CRITICAL BUG.
-The tool fails on complex routes.
-Per system critique, this is my highest priority.
-- **Plan:**
-  1. Exit Victory Road and heal.
-  2. Return to Victory Road 1F.
-  3. Attempt a complex pathfind on 1F with verbose logging to reproduce and diagnose the bug.
-  4. Implement a fix using `define_tool` immediately upon diagnosis.
+- **gem_pathfinder_v2:** VERIFIED.
+The tool was previously suspected of being bugged, but extensive debugging confirmed it is working correctly.
+The 'No path found' errors were caused by an in-game, unsolved boulder puzzle blocking the path, not a flaw in the tool's logic.

 # VII.
 Lessons Learned & Heuristics
 - **Trust System Directives:** If a system directive contradicts direct, repeated in-game observations and specialist agent analysis, the directive is the source of truth.
 My observations or agent's analysis must be flawed.
 - **Boulders cannot be pushed up `steps` tiles:** This was tested and confirmed on Victory Road 2F.

 # VIII.
-Erroneous Conclusions (Archived)
+Paused Investigations & Archived Conclusions
+- **Victory Road 2F (Eastern Boulder Puzzle):** Investigation paused.
+The system confirmed this puzzle is solvable on 2F using the southern boulder at (8, 12).
+My agent and I concluded it was trapped, indicating a misunderstanding of a game mechanic.
+Will return after clearing 1F.
 - **Victory Road 2F (Floor-Contained Solution):** My conclusion that the puzzle was unsolvable on this floor was incorrect.
 This was based on my own flawed testing and my agent's analysis, both of which were superseded by a direct system directive.